-'page' - supply your file at this size (see page 8) 'trim' - this is the finished size of the product please send us the native files from your application, not a PDF or EPS file we want you to get the best out of your print, if you've got any questions please give us a call Software changes incredibly frequently, so it's best to call us before you start work to check which versions we support.
-Please always send us the native file from your application, not an EPS or PDF file, and make sure it is clearly labelled.
-To avoid confusion, it would be helpful if your disk contained only the relevant files you want printing.
+Software changes incredibly frequently, so it's best to call us before you start work to check which versions we support, especially if you want to send native files for us to check.
+To avoid confusion, it would be helpful if your disk contained only the relevant files you want printed.
 We can accept files supplied by email, USB device or on a CD.
 If you are using any other format please check with us first.
+We prefer a high resolution print-ready PDF.